-You must notify the Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF) of any address, name, residency or contact information change within 10 days of the change.
+You must notify the MNRF of any address, name, residency or contact information change within 10 days of the change.
 You can update your address by accessing your account online at huntandfishontario.com, or by calling the Natural Resources Information and Support Centre at 1-800-387-7011.